Up to 60% off sofas & mattresses — limited‑time deals.

 Which one is best if I wake up with lower-back tightness?

-If your hips tend to sink, the Stearns & Foster Estate Firm or Beautyrest Black Series 1 are the safer picks because they hold the midsection up more consistently.
+If your hips tend to sink, the Stearns & Foster Estate Firm or the Beautyrest Black Series 1 were the safer picks in our testing because they held the midsection up more consistently.

 Which mattress is best for couples who wake each other up?

-The TEMPUR-ProAdapt Soft and the Serta iComfort Standard 12" Medium are the quietest surfaces for partner movement in our tests.
+For partner disturbance, the TEMPUR-ProAdapt Soft and the Serta iComfort Standard 12" Medium were the quietest surfaces in our tests.

 Which is easiest to move around on?

-The Stearns & Foster Estate Firm and Beautyrest Black Series 1 feel the most responsive when you turn or change positions.
+For easy turning and repositioning, the Stearns & Foster Estate Firm and the Beautyrest Black Series 1 felt the most responsive in our tests.

 Previous post